 Professional & Pre-Professional Programs

-Intensive Programs: For students unable to attend the Martha Graham School year round or who wish to progress rapidly in the Martha Graham Technique.
+Intensive Program: For students unable to attend the Martha Graham School year round or who wish to progress rapidly in the Martha Graham Technique.
 The Winter and Summer Intensives for adults offer dancers a rigorous program in Martha Graham Technique, Repertory, and Dance Composition.
+Information &

 Teens@Graham: The umbrella for the Martha Graham School’s education and outreach program.
 Teens@Graham offers 13- to 18-year-old aspiring dancers in the New York City area the opportunity to study the Graham Technique.
-The All-City Panorama Audition will be held on December 10 and December 14.
-More info: Panorama Audition 2013
+The All-City Panorama Audition will be held in December.
+Panorama Audition

 Young Artists Program: Open by audition to talented student dancers in New York City area schools.
 This full-year program offers students comprehensive dance instruction in Martha Graham Technique, and Ballet and Creative Workshops.
 Students also attend Martha Graham Company open rehearsals and participate in an exciting program of cultural events.

 School Partnership Program: Offers middle schools and high school in New York City the opportunity to enhance their modern dance curriculum with the Martha Graham Technique and integrate Graham into their curriculum in compliance with common core standards, the New York State Learn Standards for the Art and the Blueprint for Teaching and Learning the Arts.
 More

 Teens Summer Intensive: For teenagers unable to attend the Martha Graham School year round or who wish to progress rapidly in the Martha Graham Technique.
 This four-week program offers dancers a rigorous program in Martha Graham Technique, Repertory, Ballet, and Dance Composition.